-Roughly two-thirds of Google's revenues come from ads served on its own sites, and the vast majority of this revenue comes from search engine ads.Google, "Google Announces Fourth Quarter and Fiscal Year 2008 Results," press release, January 22, 2009.
+Over two-thirds of Google's revenues come from ads served on its own sites, and the vast majority of this revenue comes from search engine ads.Google, "Google Announces Fourth Quarter and Fiscal Year 2008 Results," press release, January 22, 2009.
 During Google's early years, the firm actually resisted making money through ads.
 In fact, while at Stanford, Brin and Page even coauthored a paper titled "The Evils of Advertising."D. Vise, "Google's Decade," Technology Review, September 12, 2008.
 But when Yahoo! and others balked at buying Google's search technology (offered for as little as \$500,000), Google needed to explore additional revenue streams.
 It wasn't until two years after incorporation that Google ran ads alongside organic search results.
-That first ad, one for "Live Mail Order Lobsters," appeared just minutes after the firm posted a link reading "See Your Ad Here").S.
+That first ad, one for "Live Mail Order Lobsters," appeared just minutes after the firm posted a link reading "See Your Ad Here".S.
 Levy, "The Secrets of Googlenomics," Wired, June 2009.

-Google has only recently begun incorporating video and image ads into search.
-For the most part, the ads you'll see to the right (and sometimes top) of Google's organic search results appear as keyword advertising, meaning they're targeted based on a user's query.
+Google has only recently experimented with incorporating video and image ads into search, but for the most part, the ads you'll see to the right (and sometimes top) of Google's organic search results are text ads.
+These ads are keyword advertising, meaning they're targeted based on the words in a user's search query.
 Advertisers bid on the keywords and phrases that they'd like to use to trigger the display of their ad.
 Linking ads to search was a brilliant move, since the user's search term indicates an overt interest in a given topic.
 Want to sell hotel stays in Tahiti?
 Link your ads to the search term "Tahiti Vacation."